 Reece Dobmeier has received the Oregon State University (OSU) Outstanding Student Award from the Oregon Society of American Foresters (OSAF).
 Dobmeier accepted the award at the 2021 OSAF virtual Annual Meeting on May 13, 2021.

 The OSU Outstanding Student Award is to be presented annually to an Oregon State University forestry student who is a member of the Society of American Foresters; participates regularly in OSU SAF activities, including a leadership role of some kind; represents the OSU SAF Student Chapter at state or national SAF gatherings; and who demonstrates good academic standing, good citizenship, and excellence in extracurricular and professional work activities.

-Reece served as Student Chapter Chair during 2020 and is recognized by John Bailey, a professor in the College of Forest Engineering, Resources & Management at Oregon State University, for keeping the student club active in spite of the ongoing pandemic.
+Reece served as Student Chapter Chair during 2020 and is recognized by John Bailey, a professor in the Department of Forest Engineering, Resources & Management at Oregon State University, for keeping the student club active in spite of the ongoing pandemic.
 “Beyond the regular emails, updates, links, and encouragements, Reece made sure that all the necessary things on the calendar were getting done,” he said.
 “This year was a significant struggle for most students including Reece.
 In this oft-raging storm, Reece was a calming force for many and an anchor for the chapter and its activities.”

 Reece will graduate in spring 2021 with a Bachelor of Science degree and has accepted a position at the Confederated Tribes of the Siletz Indians.